rcarle3911/Hotel-Reservation-Project/README.md

 Once you have cloned the repository, you should have a hotel-reservation-project folder somewhere.
 Navigate to this folder via the command line.
 For example, if your folder is located here C:\git\hotel-reservation-project, you could type cd C:\git\hotel-reservation-project to get there.
 Alternively, Windows users could navigate via the file explorer to the folder, shift-right-click on it, and select open command window here.

-Once you're there run npm install to get all of the dependencies.
+Once you're there enter <b>npm install</b> to get all of the dependencies.

 ## Start Nodejs Server